 Acupuncture stopped seeming “woo-woo”, and became an intriguing opportunity I didn’t want to pass by me.
 I started seeing my acupuncturist whenever I could afford to, for all my health concerns.
 I came to understand that it was acupuncture treatments that helped me to feel my best both physically and emotionally.
 It became and remains my self-care safe-space.

-Acupuncture has helped me manage two auto-immune conditions (Celiac and Hashimoto’s thyroiditis), and a number of related problems like leaky gut, multiple food sensitivities, joint pain, fatigue, congestion, weight gain, hair loss, ovarian cysts, and headaches.
+Acupuncture has helped me put two auto-immune conditions (Celiac and Hashimoto’s thyroiditis) into remission, and a number of related problems like leaky gut, multiple food sensitivities, joint pain, fatigue, weight gain, hair loss, ovarian cysts, and headaches.
 Holistic healthcare has enabled me to achieve a level of vitality and strength I didn’t previously know was possible.

-Some serious soul searching led me to decide that training as an acupuncturist and health care provider would be the more fulfilling path to realizing my dreams.
-While acupuncture seems a sharp contrast to human rights legal work, in truth it is just another modality for me to heal and harmonize what is stressed, injured, or out of balance.
+Some serious soul searching led me to decide that training as an acupuncturist and holistic health care provider would be the more fulfilling path to realizing my dreams.
+While acupuncture seems in sharp contrast to human rights legal work, in truth, it is just another modality for me to heal and harmonize what is stressed, injured, or out of balance.
 It was the best decision I’ve ever made.

 The happy ending: I can live in a place that I love (Boulder, CO), feel creatively and intellectually challenged, and live my passion by cultivating health and happiness in my community and the world — one person at a time.

 I chose to specialize in emotional health because I want people to have options besides medication.
 Emotional health symptoms are a sign, just like physical pain, that something is out of balance and needs attention.